-To put things right I require HSBC UK Bank Plc to:
+To put things right I require HSBC UK Bank Plc trading as first direct to:

-- Refund Mr V £103,274.40 and - Pay 8% simple interest per year on the refund, calculated from 15 business days after 19 January 2024 until the date of settlement. - In order to avoid the risk of double recovery HSBC is entitled to take, if it wishes, an assignment of the rights to all future distributions under the administrative process before paying the award.
+- Refund Mr and Mrs S £254,206.64 and - Pay 8% simple interest per year on the refund, calculated from 15 business days after 19 January 2024 until the date of settlement. - In order to avoid the risk of double recovery First Direct is entitled to take, if it wishes, an assignment of the rights to all future distributions under the administrative process before paying the award.